 Change as follows:

-When a STA with management frame protection negotiated receives a group addressed robust management frame protected by BIP, BIP-CMAC-256, BIP-GMAC-128 or BIP-GMAC-256, it shall
+When a STA with management frame protection negotiated receives a group addressed robust management frame protected by BIP-CMAC-128, BIP-CMAC-256, BIP-GMAC-128 or BIP-GMAC-256, it shall

 a) Identify the appropriate IGTK key and associated state based on the MME KeyID field.
 If no such IGTK exists, silently drop the frame.